Steam Tinker Launcher: Making Tinkering Much Easier

-Ever heard of Steam Tinker Launcher?
+Ever heard of Steam Tinker Launcher,?
 If I have to go by the preliminary results of the Linux Gamer survey (still open by the way!), most of you have not.
-It is a tool that helps you to launch your Steam games with specific options (such as launch flags) and making it very easy to manage individual game settings if needed.
+It is a tool helps you to launch your Steam games with specific options (such as launch flags) and making it very easy to manage individual game settings if needed.

 Boiling Steam: Why did you create Steam Tinker Launcher (STL), and how did that come about?

-Frostworx: Initially I just wanted to write a small tool for myself, which helps starting additional scripts besides GameMode (game booster from Feral Interactive) when playing on Steam.
+Frostworx: Initially I just wanted to write a small tool for myself, which helps starting additional scripts besides GameMode [game booster from Feral Interactive] when playing on Steam.
 With only one single line text field, the Steam “Launch Options” are barely usable and I never feel welcome when using it.
 So I wanted a program which squeezes whatever tweak I want through this eye of a needle to make tinkering easier.

 To make “installing” the program as easy as possible it was clear that the name should be short – so the idea of “stl” was born.
 Many new ideas for additional features arose quickly and as I had (pandemic related) lots of free time to implement them.
 The project became bigger and bigger very fast.

-I was sure that some other users could have a use for such a tool as well, so I released it publicly very early.
+I was sure that some other users could have a use for such a tool as well, so I released it publically very early.
 With STL having so many options, this might sound totally contradictory first, but I like the “one thing well” philosophy.
 It is incredibly fascinating how many games using SteamPlay/Proton simply work out of the box on Linux, but those games which do not work require many different, often very specific customizations to get them working.
 The “one thing well” philosophy doesn’t apply here with hacking one solution for one game, but with offering one single tool which covers every possible tweak required to get any game working.

 BS: What are the typical use cases for STL?
 There’s a long list of features but do you know how it is mostly used by end users?